 Huge thanks to the great community in the #fil-net-calibration channel on Filecoin slack for all their help upgrading the network over the past few weeks! 💪 If you’re still not happy with your standings, you have a few more days to iron out any last issues.
 Please ensure you’re up to date with the latest calibration network to make sure you’re ready to start Space Race with the latest fixes on Monday.

 Thanks to the calibration period, miners in the Space Race have a number of new tools (and better docs!) to help them participate successfully in the competition.

-Competition Faucet: our new and improved faucet helps miners smoothly onboard their storage onto the network, while avoiding pointless hoarding or spamming.
+Competition Faucet: our new and improved faucet (deprecated as of 2023-02-28) helps miners smoothly onboard their storage onto the network, while avoiding pointless hoarding or spamming.
 We want to simulate real-world dynamics around efficient gas and fee prices by fairly limiting access to testnet FIL, without overly inconveniencing large miners.

 - Miners can receive a one-time grant of 100 testnet FIL to any address.

 - Once a participant has an active miner actor, they can return to the faucet for additional requests of testnet FIL once per 24 hours.
 The first of these requests will return 1,000 testnet FIL, and subsequent requests will return 200 testnet FIL.
 To receive these top-ups, enter your miner ID into the faucet and funds will be sent to the worker address.

 - This is separate from the one-time grant - so miners can request both the one-time grant and miner actor grant within the first 24 hours.

 - In addition, for miners able to seal data at high-velocity, we have a faucet bot that will send reimbursements for initial pledge to miner addresses in real time - allowing speedy miners to continue sealing quickly.
 (Note that this mechanism will only exist for the Space Race, not mainnet.)